cesargalindo/example_admin/README.md

 Contents in public directory is accessible to client

-## Testing TODO - minimal testing has been implemented.
+# Testing TODO - testing with Mocha in progress

 # Install as a service (for remote Ubuntu instances, e.g. a droplet)
 - If you followed the recommendation to install as root from your home folder, you will not need to edit zojab.service